arduino/arduino-app-cli/docs/contributor-guide/development.md

 This is reccomended way to test a local development version of the arduino-app-cli into a board.

 1. Connect an [Arduino UNO Q](https://docs.arduino.cc/hardware/uno-q/) board via USB.
-1. `task board:install` installs the current version of Arduino App CLI on the board (`adb` is needed).
+1. `go tool task board:install` installs the current version of Arduino App CLI on the board (`adb` is needed).
 The password of the `arduino` username of the board is requested.

 ## Automatic Corrections

 Tools are provided to automatically bring the project into compliance with some of the required checks.

-- `task fmt`
+- `go tool task fmt`

 ## Generate API docs

 If a PR, change the HTTP API definitions, the following steps are needed:

 1. Open the `cmd/gendoc/docs.go` and modify/add/remove the definitions
-1. Run `task doc` to generate the docs (i.e., the files `internal/api/docs/openapi.yaml` and `internal/e2e/client/client.gen.go` are generated)
+1. Run `go tool task doc` to generate the docs (i.e., the files `internal/api/docs/openapi.yaml` and `internal/e2e/client/client.gen.go` are generated)